USC-NSL/ZENITH/Eval/Zenith/NoFailover/CompleteTransientFailure/README.md

 We implement two versions of this spec, one that never uses any switch-side reconciliation (the `ZENITH-NR`), and a version of it that uses _Directed Reconciliation_ (the `ZENITH-DR`), which means that it only inspects certain switches when needed, not all of them at once.
 The two provide slightly different properties.

+> **Note:** In an earlier version of the spec (in fact the first version that was proven correct), a separate module existed in RC called the _IR Monitor_; the purpose of this module was to patch up a DAG if it noticed that the some IRs within that DAG had changed.
+This was done because there were edge-cases where the sequencer could erroneously decide that a DAG was finished, while a deletion IR was still in-flight.
+>
+> The IR Monitor proved to be too much.
+It enabled certain behaviours where it would needlessly reschedule some IRs that were going to be installed anyway, and it heavily increased the model checking time.
+It also used an extremely complicated `await` statement that had multiple ways that it could get enabled, and this made it extremely complicated to implement.
+>
+> For this reason, we changed the spec slightly (in particular, how deletion IRs work) so that we can remove this module.
+The current specification that we provide is robust enough to not have to work with IR Monitor.
+We provide this older spec for completion as well.

 ## Evaluation Parameters